rpgowers/rpgowers.github.io/_projects/2_project.md

 <div class="caption">
     The upcrossing rate of a particular threshold is greatest when the mean membrane potential is equal to that threshold.
 </div>

+A video of my ICMNS 2020 presentation on this topic can be found [here](https://www.youtube.com/live/Lsj57MvDttU?feature=share&t=9301).